Dom-Isbis/ImageClassificationCIFAR-10/README.md

 │   ├── y_predictions_cnn_vgg11.npy
 │   ├── y_predictions_dt_scratch_25.npy
 │   ├── ...
-├── COMP472_CIFAR_10_Image_Classification.ipynb         # Main jupyter notebook to train and evaluate all models ├── file_processing.py                                  # Contains helper functions for I/O file processing such as Save/Load functions
+├── COMP472_CIFAR_10_Image_Classification.ipynb         # Main jupyter notebook to process data, train and evaluate all models, and show confusion matrices and classfication reports
+├── file_processing.py                                  # Contains helper functions for I/O file processing such as Save/Load functions
 ├── requirements.txt                                    # List of dependencies for the project
 ├── README.md                                           # Documentation for the project